To specify which videos to join :

 Then, a new screen will appear where you can specify the output format, the various encoding options and other features that the combined video should have.

-At first you have to specify a output format profile.
+At first you have to specify an output format profile.
 Select a category of output profiles from the list on the left (1) and then select a specific output profile from the list on the right (2).

 You can edit the profile by pressing on the "Edit Profile" button (3), add a new profile by pressing on the "New Profile" button (4) or delete a profile by pressing on the "Delete Profile" button (5).

 The various encoding options and other features can be changed on the tab (6).
-On the first page of the tab you can set the video encoding options, on the second tab the audio encoding options, on the third page of the tab you can specify additional parameters for FFMPEG and two-pass encoding parameters (use two-pass encoding in order to achieve specific file size joins).
+On the first page of the tab you can set the video encoding options, on the second tab the audio encoding options, on the third page of the tab you can specify additional parameters for FFMPEG and two-pass encoding parameters (use two-pass encoding to achieve specific file size joins).
 On the fourth page of the tab you can specify an audio file that should mix or replace the audio of the join.
 On the fifth page of the tab you can specify text to be drawn on the video.
 On the sixth page of the tab you can specify an overlay image that should be drawn on the merged video.
-Finally, on the last page of the tab you can choose to use "Quick Join" and join videos much faster but only if they have exactly the same format and size.
+Finally, on the last page of the tab you can choose to use "Quick Join" and join videos much faster but only if they have the same format and size.

 You can edit the profile by pressing on the "Edit Profile" button (3), add a new profile by pressing on the "New Profile" button (4) or delete a profile by pressing on the "Delete Profile" button (5) on the "Output Format" screen.

-When you edit a profile you have to enter an unique profile name (1), a profile label (2) and also the FFMPEG parameters (3) for this list.
+When you edit a profile you have to enter a unique profile name (1), a profile label (2) and also the FFMPEG parameters (3) for this list.
 Video Joiner Expert uses an application called FFMPEG for joining the videos.

 Enter also the file extension of the file that will be generated (4) and the category for this profile (5).